LorenvXn/Spark-Couchbase-Integration-on-Dockers-/README.md

 # Spark-Couchbase-Integration-on-Dockers-

-<i> Soon - some kewl Spark Streaming & Couchbase example ... but for now, setting up the environment and testing some Scala code </i>
+<i> Soon - some kewl Spark Streaming & Couchbase example ... but for now, setting up the environment and testing some Scala code ...
+Make sure you have dem gigs and rams!  </i>

 [Environment setup]